Rockfish/angry_gl_zig/docs/animation.md

   };
 ```
 ### ModelAnimation
- - ModelAnimation holds the model's list of ModelNodeAnimation data.
+ - ModelAnimation holds the model's list of node animation data.
+There can be zero or
+   more model animations per model.
+Currently only supporting one animation per model.
 ```
   ModelAnimation = struct {
+      animation_name: *String,
       duration: f32,
       ticks_per_second: f32,
       node_animations: *ArrayList(*ModelNodeAnimation),